Virtuant/hadoop-admin-2019/docs/zeppelin-getting-started.md

 ## Apache Zeppelin

-**Objective**: Begin to get acquainted with Hadoops file system.
-And manipulate files in HDFS, the Hadoop Distributed File System.
+**Objective**: Zeppelin is a web-based notebook that enables interactive data analytics.
+With Zeppelin, you can make beautiful data-driven, interactive and collaborative documents with a rich set of pre-built language back-ends (or interpreters) such as Scala (with Apache Spark), Python (with Apache Spark), SparkSQL, Hive, Markdown, Angular, and Shell.

 **Exercise directory**: `~/data`

-Zeppelin is a web-based notebook that enables interactive data analytics.
-With Zeppelin, you can make beautiful data-driven, interactive and collaborative documents with a rich set of pre-built language back-ends (or interpreters) such as Scala (with Apache Spark), Python (with Apache Spark), SparkSQL, Hive, Markdown, Angular, and Shell.

 With a focus on Enterprise, Zeppelin has the following important features: